Ultrametric spaces of branches on arborescent singularities: Generalities on ultrametrics and trees

-More degenerate configurations are obtained by retracting one or more segments in Figure \ref{gentree} to points.
+More degenerate configurations are obtained by contracting to points one or more segments of Figure \ref{gentree}.
 For instance, it is possible to have $m=n$ or $m=l$, etc.

-Assume now that $(T,d)$ is a topological tree endowed with an additive distance function (on his underlying combinatorial tree).
-Fix a root $\rho \in \cV(T)$ of it (note that we impose that the root be taken among the vertices of $T$).
-The distance function may now be encoded alternatively as a \emph{height function}:
+Assume now that $(T,d)$ is a topological tree endowed with an additive distance (on its underlying combinatorial tree).
+Choose a root $\rho \in \cV(T)$.
+The distance function may now be encoded alternatively as a more general \emph{height function}:

-\begin{definition} The {\bf remoteness function} associated to the additive distance function $d$ on the rooted tree $T_{\rho}$ is defined by:
+\begin{definition} The {\bf remoteness function} associated to the additive distance $d$ on the rooted tree $T_{\rho}$ is defined by:

 \end{definition}